Formula E avoids 2018 clashes with World Endurance

-LONDON The Formula E electric motor racing series and FIA World Endurance Championship (WEC) have agreed to avoid any clashes on next year's calendar, chief executive Alejandro Agag said on Monday.
+LONDON (Reuters) - The Formula E electric motor racing series and FIA World Endurance Championship (WEC) have agreed to avoid any clashes on next year's calendar, chief executive Alejandro Agag said on Monday.

 Formula E's draft 14-race 2017-18 calendar runs from Dec.
 2 to July 29 next year and was published last month.